 This chart counts victims in completed investigations.
-Completed investigations only include those cases conducted as a traditional investigation that were not administratively closed or merged into another stage.
-An investigation can only be administratively closed if all allegations have a disposition of administrative closure.
+Completed investigations only include those cases conducted as a traditional investigation that were not administratively closed or transferred.
 A completed investigation can include more than one alleged victim.
-Completed investigations do not include any Alternative Response stages.

-A confirmed victim on a completed investigation is a child who is a victim on at least one allegation with a disposition of reason to believe.
-An unconfirmed victim on a completed investigation is a child who was an alleged victim on at least one allegation with a disposition of unable to complete, unable to determine or ruled out.
+A confirmed victim on a completed investigation is a child who is a victim on at least one allegation with a determination of reason to believe.
+An unconfirmed victim on a completed investigation is a child who was an alleged victim on at least one allegation with a determination of unable to complete, unable to determine or ruled out.

-Fiscal Year Victims Total Under 18 Population
+Fiscal Year Victims Total Under 18 Population Rate of Victims per 100k Under 18

-2021 5,755 761,839
+2021 5,834 628,981 927.5

-2022 4,817 779,971
+2022 4,892 628,981 777.8

-2023 4,750 876,089
+2023 4,705 628,981 748.0